 CAMPUS CONSORTIUM GRANT PROGRAM OVERVIEW

-BENEFITS OF SOC-AS-A-SERVICE
+BENEFITS OF THE SOC-AS-A-SERVICE

 SOC-as-a-Service is the perfect IT solution for a cybersecure campus because it functions on the aggregation correlation principle.
 You can correlate and analyze security event data from across your networks and respond to them.
 It also uses threat intelligence, behavioral analytics and predictive modelling using AI and machine learning.
 The advanced security support includes highly certified and trained security specialists for remediation of cyber threats.